gnipbao/bstore/README.md

 # localstorage-fallback
-:storage: Simple localStorage with memory fallback use es6
+Simple localStorage with memory fallback use es6